sakshamverma1222k/sakshamverma1222k/README.md

 - 🧠 I enjoy solving real-world problems with clean code and smart systems.
 - 🌱 Currently diving deeper into system design & distributed systems.
 - 🎯 Actively working on subscription-based apps, affiliate systems, and custom analytics tools.
-- 🤝 Open for collaboration on **SaaS, FinTech, and Automation Projects**.
+- 🤝 Open for collaboration on **Frontend, Backend and Automation of Projects**.

 ---